cchurch/api-docs/source/includes/_api_action.md

 Parameter     | Data Type | Description
 ---------     | --------- | -----------
-device_id     | string    | ID of the camera to record.
-If this parameter and the 'layout_id' parameter are omitted, all cameras with write access available to the requesting user will be used layout_id     | string    | ID of the layout whose cameras will be set to record.
+device_id     | string    | Id of the camera to record.
+If this parameter and the 'layout_id' parameter are omitted, all cameras with write access available to the requesting user will be used layout_id     | string    | Id of the layout whose cameras will be set to record.
 All cameras in the layout will be affected.
 If this parameter and the 'device_id' parameter are omitted, all cameras with write access available to the requesting user will be used recording_key | string    | A key used to tag this recording.
 Can be used to retrieve this recording info later using the GET 'recording' service

 ### Error Status Codes